-In first grade I was diagnosed with all of the symptoms of attention deficit disorder but I’m not sure that’s what the school counselor who conducted the tests called the prognosis in the conference with my parents.
+In first grade, I was diagnosed with all of the symptoms of attention deficit disorder but I’m not sure that’s what the school counselor who conducted the tests called the prognosis in the conference with my parents.

 My mom explained that I “tested out of them” but this is the same overprotective Italian mother who told me that my pet rabbit ran off to live on a farm upstate (he died) and that the medical term for my private parts was a “peesh.”

-After a couple weeks of cohabitation with my then-girlfriend, now wife, she asked if I’d ever been tested for adult ADHD.
+After a couple weeks of cohabitation with my then-girlfriend, now ex-wife, she asked if I’d ever been tested for adult ADHD.
 Her ex-boyfriend was diagnosed with adult ADHD and he and I exhibited many of the same traits.

 The tests were conclusive.
 I was put on meds immediately.
 Life got slightly easier but it’s still a daily struggle.

 19 Things Only People With Adult ADHD Will Understand

 Especially flashing lights on computers, phones, monitors and screens.
 There’s a chat box hopping up and down on my screen as I write this and it’s taking every ounce of restraint not to look at it every time.

 It’s also got nothing to do with interest.
 Even things I love only get half my focus.
-I love writing.
-I love writing fiction.
-I can’t sit down for longer than fifteen minutes and write without getting the shakes.
+I love writing, especially fiction, but can’t sit down for longer than fifteen minutes and write without getting the shakes.
 Even if I’m writing the next great American novel.
 I’m not writing the next great American novel, and thank God, because I’d never finish and die miserable.

-3) As soon as I tell people I’ve got adult ADHD I get to hear a twenty minute story about how they also have adult ADHD but it’s not diagnosed and how they do all the same things and how they totally relate.
+As soon as I tell people I’ve got adult ADHD I get to hear a twenty-minute story about how they also have adult ADHD but it’s not diagnosed and how they do all the same things and how they totally relate.
 The fact that they think they’ve got adult ADHD actually makes it feel as though what I’ve got is “no big deal” and the rest of the world somehow just deals with it all day.
 They don’t have.
 They don’t get it.